 Saigon has a savanna tropical climate and 2 seasons.
 The wet season is from May to November, the dry season from December to April.
 The city is almost never hit by a storm, and the rainfall is lesser than the other provinces in the region, so Saigon is perfect for tourists.
 You can visit this city all year round, but it’s recommended that February and March are the best months to visit Saigon because this time is the time of Vietnamese biggest festival – Tet, first-month full moon in Chinese town and Flower Lantern Festival in Sai Gon River.

 Because Saigon is the biggest transport hub in Vietnam, you can get to the city by all methods: plane, train, coach, ship, car/motorbike….

-- By train: from Hanoi Railway Station, Thong Nhat trains to Saigon are available everyday.
-This is the fastest train with only 30 hours traveling.
+- By train: from Hanoi Railway Station, Thong Nhat trains to Saigon are available every day.
+This is the fastest train with only 30 hours travelling.
 The prices range from 500,000VND to 1,5milVND.

 - By coach: reliable brands are Mai Linh, Hoang Long, Hien Phuoc, Thinh Hong….
 The prices are not very various, just around 900,000VND.
-Traveling time will be around 40 hours.
+Travelling time will be around 40 hours.

 Another choice for you is to travel by private car or motorbike.
 But this kind is more dangerous, and it takes more time.
 1A highway’s traffic is busier but the road is one-way while Ho Chi Minh trail is two-way but the traffic is a lot thinner.